 Active Vendor List Suppliers that are currently registered and compliant on CSD where applicable and approved in the ERP systems.
-Approved Suppliers Approved Supplier - This refers to any category of Supplier or Service Provider that has been screened and approved in line with the requirements of the Denel Group.
-Arms Control A system of obtaining and maintaining permits to design, manufacture and service controlled items.
-Black owned enterprises Black Owned Enterprises' means enterprises that are at least 51% owned by Black people.
+Approved Suppliers Approved Supplier - This refers to any category of Supplier or Service Provide that has been screened and approved in line with the requirements of the Den Group.
+Arms Control A system of obtaining and maintaining permits to design, manufacture and controlled items.
+Black owned enterprises Black Owned Enterprises' means enterprises that are at least 51% own people.
 Bid or Bidding Open - Bids which are advertised on the E-Portal of National Treasury and follow the appropriate procedures introduced herein and expanded in the Group Procurement Manual.